-According to the Centers for Disease Control and Prevention, Pennsylvania is currently enduring a major crisis involving the widescale trafficking and abuse of prescription and non-prescription opioid drugs, including Percocet, Vicodin, Oxycodone, Oxycontin, fetanyl and heroin.
-Narcotic trafficking cases involving other illegal drugs or controlled substances including cocaine, methamphetamine, marijuana, and Xanax, are widespread in Pennsylvania.
+According to the Centers for Disease Control and Prevention, Pennsylvania is currently enduring a major crisis involving the widescale trafficking and abuse of prescription and non-prescription opioid drugs, including Percocet, Vicodin, Oxycodone, Oxycontin, fentanyl and heroin.
+Illegal drug sales involving cocaine, methamphetamine, marijuana, and Xanax, are widespread in Pennsylvania.
 Hiring a skilled Pennsylvania drug delivery defense lawyer is critical if you are charged with illegal sale or delivery of drugs.

-As a result of the growing epidemic, federal state and local governments have dedicated significant resources to investigating and prosecuting individuals involved in the distribution and manufacturing of illegal drugs and controlled substances throughout the major cities and suburban communities of Pennsylvania.
+As a result of the growing epidemic, federal, state, and local governments have dedicated significant resources to investigating and prosecuting individuals involved in the distribution and manufacturing of illegal drugs and controlled substances throughout Pennsylvania’s the major cities and suburban communities.

 Unfortunately, innocent people are often charged with drug trafficking crimes due to overzealous police and prosecutors.
 Individuals charged with delivering or manufacturing illegal drugs or controlled substances often face long prison sentences, excessive fines and court costs and the forfeiture of their home, vehicle or other valuable assets.
 It is important to have a knowledgeable criminal defense attorney on your side if you are charged with possession with intent to deliver, delivery or drug manufacturing charges.